GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Related Work

 Another group of methods enables relighting for reflective materials.
 NeRO~\cite{liu_2023_nero} proposes a novel light representation consisting of two MLPs for direct and indirect light, respectively.
-With the explicit incorporation of the rendering equation, NeRO reconstructs reflective objects with high quality.
+With explicit incorporation of the rendering equation, NeRO reconstructs reflective objects of high quality.
+Wang et al.~\shortcite{wang_2024_inverse} represent the indirect light with a 5-dimensional function, so-called the 5D neural plenoptic function.
+Thanks to material-aware integral positional encoding, their method reduces the light sample per pixel during training and provides more accurate material decomposition.
 TensoSDF~\cite{li_2024_tensosdf} designs roughness-aware incorporation between the radiance and reflectance field for robust geometry reconstruction and proposes a novel tensorial representation with SDF, enabling fast SDF query.
 Although their representation is faster than the original SDF, it still needs hours of training time and cannot achieve real-time rendering.
-Our method takes a further step in the reflective object relighting with 3D Gaussians and provides high-quality relighting results while keeping highly efficient training and rendering.

-\myfiguret{movitation}{geo_cmp.pdf}{The geometry from Gaussian is under-constrained and thus erroneous, while it is much better after utilizing the priors from the SDF.}

-\mycfiguret{overview}{overview.pdf}{Overview of our framework.
-The architecture of our proposed method consists of two geometry representations (\ie Gaussian primitive and TensoSDF).
-In the deferred Gaussian pipeline, the shading parameters (\ie albedo $\textbf{a}$, roughness $\textbf{r}$ and metallicity $\textbf{m}$), normal and depth are projected to the image plane and alpha blended.
-The pixel color $C_{\rm gs}$ is calculated using the split-sum approximation and supervised by ground truth color $C_{\rm gt}$.
-In the TensoSDF, we sample rays originated from camera center $\textbf{o}$ and view direction $\textbf{v}$ and query the SDF value and gradient for each point $p$ along the ray $\textbf{o}+t\textbf{v}$.
-The normal $\textbf{n}_{\rm sdf}$ and depth $D_{\rm sdf}$ are obtained via volume rendering, which is supervised mutually with the normal $\textbf{n}_{\rm gs}$ the depth $D_{\rm gs}$ from Gaussians.
-Note no color network is used in the SDF part, and only the geometry attributes are volume rendered. }
+Recently some Gaussian-based methods enable reflective object relighting with the help of pretrained models.
+DeferredGS~\cite{wu_2024_deferredgs} utilizes the idea of deferred shading to improve the quality of the reflective-object relighting in the Gaussian framework.
+However, their method needs to distill reasonable geometry from a pretrained SDF, taking more than 3 hours on an RTX 4090 and thus losing the efficiency in training.
+GlossyGS~\cite{lai_2024_glossygs} introduces the segmentation prior for a reasonable material estimation, while the segmentation model (i.e., DINOv2~\cite{oquab_2024_dinov2}) needs more than 3 days on 4 RTX A100 to finetune with custom data.
+Our method takes a further step in the reflective object relighting with 3D Gaussians and provides high-quality relighting results without any pretrained model, keeping highly efficient training and rendering.
+Furthermore, our method can provide high-quality mesh with efficient finetuning, while the existing Gaussian-based methods fail to provide high-quality meshes for reflective objects.